Martin Shkreli: Net worth

-In January 2016, Fortune estimated the then-32-year-old Shkreli's net worth was at least $45 million but later updated its profile to reflect that "[S]ince this article was published the value of Shkreli's E*Trade account had dropped by more than $40 million."
+In January 2016, Fortune estimated the then-32-year-old Shkreli's net worth was at least $45 million but later updated its profile to reflect that "[S]ince this article was published the value of Shkreli's E-Trade account had dropped by more than $40 million."
 Shkreli leveraged a $4 million E-Trade account for his bail.

 In June 2017, Reuters reported that Shkreli had reported his net worth at $70 million after being arrested in 2015 and that his attorney Benjamin Brafman, in a hearing before Judge Kiyo Matsumoto, had conceded that his client still owned shares of Turing Pharmaceuticals worth between $30 and $50 million.

 Personal life

-In March 2015, Hunter College High School announced that Shkreli had donated $1 million, which was the largest donation in the school's history.

-In December 2020, it was reported that Shkreli was in a relationship with Christie Smythe, a former reporter for Bloomberg News who broke the news of Shkreli's arrest in 2015.
+In December 2020, Shkreli was in a relationship with Christie Smythe, a former reporter for Bloomberg News who broke the news of Shkreli's arrest in 2015.
 Smythe described their relationship as being "life partners".
 In October 2021, Smythe said the two had broken up but remained friends.

+In October 2023, Vanity Fair published an article on Madison Campbell, the CEO of Leda Health.
+In the article, it was revealed that Campbell had been involved in a romantic relationship with Shkreli between February and August 2023.
+Campbell says the two bonded over being "healthcare pariahs" but chose to keep her relationship with him private due to his reputation.
+Shkreli denied Vanity Fair's request for comment and blocked the author of the article on Twitter.